-The CAA Code of Ethics publicly sets out the values of the Profession and what society can expect from it and is the benchmark against which the actions of the profession and its individual members can be measured.
+The ACA Code of Ethics publicly sets out the values of the Profession and what society can expect from it and is the benchmark against which the actions of the profession and its individual members can be measured.

-The CAA Code of Ethics outlines the behavious and conduct that sets a member of the Association apart from non-members and is the benchmark against which the actions of the profession and its individual members can be measured.
+The ACA Code of Ethics outlines the behavious and conduct that sets a member of the Association apart from non-members and is the benchmark against which the actions of the profession and its individual members can be measured.
 It expresses the willingness of the members of the profession to be judged by their peers and by society through the quality of service they provide.
 The Code publicly sets out the values of the profession and what society can expect from it.

 The Code seeks to define those fundamental principles by which Association members should conduct themselves in the practice of their profession.